brsvh/nixing/doc/src/fonts/nixos-modules/fonts.md

 The default monospace font for the `<language>` code.

-### `config.fonts.fontconfig.<language>.defaultFonts.sansSerif`

-The list of sans serif fonts used for the `<language>` code, with display priority corresponding to their position in the list.

-### `config.fonts.fontconfig.<language>.defaultFonts.serif`

-The list of serif fonts used for the `<language>` code, with display priority corresponding to their position in the list.

-### `config.fonts.fontconfig.<language>.defaultFonts.monospace`

-The list of monospace fonts used for the `<language>` code, with display priority corresponding to their position in the list.

 ### `config.fonts.fontconfig.<language>.enable`

 Generate and install the fontconfig configuration file for the `<language>` code.